wpilibsuite/frc-docs/source/docs/software/wpilib-overview/importing-eclipse-project.rst

 You'll be presented with the WPILib Eclipse Project Upgrade window.
 This is similar to the process of creating a new project and the window and the steps are shown below.
 This window contains the following elements:

-1. **Eclipse Project Selection** - Selects the Eclipse project to be imported.
+1. **Eclipse Project Selection**: Selects the Eclipse project to be imported.
 Users should select the build.properties file in the root directory of the eclipse project.
 2. **Project Location**: This determines the folder in which the robot project will be located.
 3. **Create New Folder**: If this is checked, a new folder will be created to hold the project within the previously-specified folder.
 If it is *not* checked, the project will be located directly in the previously-specified folder.
 An error will be thrown if the folder is not empty and this is not checked.
 4. **Project Name**: The name of the robot project.
 This also specifies the name that the project folder will be given if the Create New Folder box is checked.